Eyyub0491/data-engineering-learning-journey/datacamp/README.md

 This folder contains all of my DataCamp Statements of Accomplishment earned while completing the Data Engineer in Python career track.
-Each PDF represents a milestone in my learning journey—proof of consistent effort, daily improvement, and commitment to mastering data engineering skills.
+Each PDF represents a milestone in my learning journey, proof of consistent effort, daily improvement, and commitment to mastering data engineering skills.

 As I progress through the track, I will continue updating this folder with new statements and learning links.